-Greg Shanower, PhD, is assistant professor of molecular biology in the Department of Basic Sciences.
+Greg Shanower, PhD, is assistant professor of molecular biology and assistant dean of graduate program and curriculum development.
 Dr. Shanower holds a PhD in biomedical sciences from Wright State University, Dayton, OH.
 Greg performed his postdoctoral work at both Princeton and Rutgers University in New Jersey.
 His research interests include epigenetic maintenance of gene expression in Drosophila melanogaster, repair of DNA double strands breaks in the fly and developmental regulation of fly hematopoiesis.

 Dr. Shanower’s research will investigate what role histone modifications play in stem cell maintenance and development in various tissues of Drosophila melanogaster.
 Recently it has been shown that histone modifications play a central role in maintaining stem cell identity.
 Since Drosophila is one of the premier model systems for studying stem cell biology, Dr. Shanower would like to examine how histone modifying enzymes regulate stem cell dynamics during fly development.
 In particular, he intends to examine how mutations in grappa (gpp), a gene encoding a methyltransferase which modifies the lysine 79 residue of Histone H3, exhibit phenotypes indicative of a failure to maintain stem cell populations in the fly.
 Dr. Shanower intends to use a genetic approach to examine how gpp influences stem cell dynamics. gpp mosaic clones will be generated in somatic and germline tissues using the FLP/FRT recombination method.
 Using this methodology, he hopes to determine how gpp influences: A) stem cell development and B) maintenance of the stem cell niche.